Presentation on the topic of the social sphere of society. Social sphere presentation for a lesson in social studies (Grade 11) on the topic

 The way people move from one group to another is called the "social elevator".

-The way people move from onegroup to another got a name
+The way people move from one

 "social lift".